ouzkagan/reactjs-rtk-query-chakra-ui-todo-app/readme.md

 # Background Features
 - Protected routes with **react-router**
-- Optimistic updates, no unnecessary network requests and fetching todos with with **rtk-query**
+- Optimistic-pessimistic updates, no unnecessary network requests and fetching todos with with **rtk-query**
 - Persisting user **image and username** information in localStorage with **redux-toolkit** and **redux-persist** + _logout_
-- Custom Toast Middleware for redux to manage toasts from 1 place
+- Custom **Toast Middleware** for redux to manage notification toasts from 1 place
 - Dark mode and skeleton loader with **Chakra-ui**
 - pagination with custom usePagination Hook
 - **Framer-motion** for UI animations and toast notifications